gre1wy/OAA/README.md

 - Incorrect syntax of commands
 - Attempting to create a collection with a name that is already in use
 - Attempting to execute a command on a non-existent collection
-- Providing an insufficient number of values for the `INSERT` command in variants with a relational data model
-- Attempting to retrieve non-existent columns in a table using the `SELECT` command in variants with a relational data model

 When an error occurs, the program will output an appropriate error message to the user.